Phylakopi: Excavations

 Phylakopi was first excavated between 1896 and 1899 under the British School at Athens (as well as all subsequent projects).
 The excavation was remarkably ahead of its time, with Duncan MacKenzie (the later foreman to Sir Arthur Evans at Knossos) recording detailed stratigraphic information.
 The excavation revealed a hitherto unknown Bronze Age Cycladic settlement with continuity throughout the Early Bronze Age to the very end of the Late Bronze Age.
 It was from this excavation that the three phase stratigraphy was suggested, the second and third phases relating to periods of Minoan and Mycenaean influence respectively.
 The settlement was re-excavated in 1910–11 with a focus on refining ceramic chronology.
 The most recent excavation at the site was conducted by Professor Colin Renfrew.
 The excavations were covered in two monographs and revealed a previously unknown Sanctuary.

+Megaron

+The Megaron of Phylakopi is a significant Late Bronze Age architectural complex located at Phylakopi Initially discovered in 1899 by archaeologist Duncan Mackenzie during excavations for the British School at Athens.
+Phylakopi is a key example of Mycenaean palatial architecture in the Aegean islands, which Mackenzie identified as a "Mycenaean Palace," with a central large hall (megaron), antechamber, and associated corridors and rooms.
+The subsequent work by R. M. Dawkins and J. P. Droop in 1911 had a profoundly negative impact on the site's integrity.
+Their re-excavation of the Megaron area is criticized in later reports for having "dug away without adequate published record most of the structure which Mackenzie’s work had revealed."
+Their methods caused significant disturbance, particularly in the southern part of the complex, stripping away upper layers and crucial stratigraphic relationships without proper documentation Significant re-excavation and analysis in the 1970s, under the direction of Colin Renfrew, fundamentally revised the understanding of the site's chronology and phasing.

+The uppermost architectural layer is the LH IIIA (Late Helladic IIIA, c.
+14th century BCE) Mycenaean-style megaron.
+Its classic plan includes a large main hall (approximately 8.6 x 6.2 meters) with evidence of a central hearth, entered from the south via an antechamber through a distinctive double threshold made of large stone blocks into a forehall or antechamber.
+Within this antechamber, evidence of a burnt wooden anta (pillar) base was found, suggesting a framed and ornamented doorway.
+The final, formal entry into the main hall itself was marked by crossing a substantial threshold of poros stone, measuring 2.20 meters in length.